validatedpatterns/docs/content/patterns/industrial-edge/getting-started.md

 1. Access the ArgoCD environment

    You can find the ArgoCD application links listed under the nine box **Red Hat applications** in the OpenShift Container Platform web console.

    ![ArgoCD Links](/images/industrial-edge/nine-box.png)

-   The most important ArgoCD instance to examine at this point is `data-center-gitops-server`.
+   The most important ArgoCD instance to examine at this point is the `Datacenter ArgoCD`.
 This is where all the applications for the datacenter, including the test environment, can be tracked.

 1. Check that all applications are synchronised.
-It should look a bit like the following:
+It should look like the following:

    ![ArgoCD Apps](/images/industrial-edge/datacenter-argocd-apps.png)